pratidan2925/DevOps-AWS-Interview-Questions/Linux/Linux_README.md

  Use paste command to merge lines from two files side by side. paste file1.txt file2.txt   # Combine lines from file1.txt and file2.txt

+What is realm command?
+realm is a command-line tool used to manage and configure Kerberos realms and other related security realms on Linux systems, often used to join a Linux machine to an Active Directory domain.
+What type of Linux machine do you use most frequently?
+I frequently use Ubuntu for development and Amazon Linux for AWS environments.
+Both are popular choices for their stability and compatibility with various tools.
+How do you check disk space in Linux?
+What command do you use?
+To check disk space, I use the df -h command, which displays disk space usage in a human-readable format.
+What command do you use in Linux to check CPU utilization?
+To check CPU utilization, I use the top or htop command.
+Alternatively, mpstat from the sysstat package provides detailed CPU usage statistics.
+HHow do you manage services and applications on a Linux server?
+On a Linux server, I manage services using systemd commands like systemctl start/stop/restart/status <service>.
+Applications can be managed using package managers like apt for Debian-based systems or yum for Red Hat-based systems.
+I also use SSH for remote management and configuration files to control application settings.
+In Linux, do you know what hard links and soft links are?
+"Yes, hard links point to the same inode on the filesystem, meaning they reference the same file data.
+Soft links, or symbolic links, are pointers to another file or directory, which can be on different filesystems and have different inode numbers."
+How will you create a user in Linux?
+Now make that user a Sudo user.
+How will you do that?
+"To create a user, you can use the useradd command.
+For example: sudo useradd newuser.
+To set a password: sudo passwd newuser.
+To make the user a sudo user, you would add them to the sudo group: sudo usermod -aG sudo newuser."
+Suppose you have an EC2 server in which Linux is running and you get an alert that your server's disk space utilization has gone above 90%.
+How will you troubleshoot it?
+"I would use commands like df -h to check disk usage and du -sh /* to identify large directories.
+I’d also review logs and remove unnecessary files or directories."
+How will you find out the top 10 files that are occupying the most space?
+"Use the command du -ah / | sort -rh | head -n 10 to list the top 10 largest files and directories."